 Waterfront property owners realize the special contribution our waterways and the Bay make to our quality of life.
-They should also recognize how fragile these natural treasures can be.
-Waterfront property includes those properties that border even the smallest streams.
-Permits may be required to modify properties within Maryland's critical area.
+They should also recognize the fragility of these natural treasures.
+Although we often don't think of it this way, "waterfront property" also includes those properties that drain to street gutters and storm drains.

-- □ Establish a border of low-maintenance or no-mow vegetation buffer adjacent to all bodies of water including streams, storm drains, and water retention ponds to absorb nutrients, slow runoff, and provide wildlife habitat.
-Credit: 3 inches - □ Use native grasses with deep root systems, such as Switchgrass, Little Bluestem, or Indiangrass, to prevent erosion on hillsides along waterways.
-Credit: 2 inches - □ Do not fertilize within 15 feet of any waterway or your well.
-Credit: 1 inch SUBTRACT 5 inches if fertilizer is applied within 15 feet of waterway. - □ Keep grass clippings, other yard waste, and animal waste away from stream banks, waterways, or the river's edge.
-Credit: 1inch you feel you must keep your lawn growing during this time by watering, do so only when your lawn and landscape really need the water.
-Limiting watering is a key to reducing runoff and maintaining healthy waterways.
+- Establish a buffer border of low-maintenance vegetation adjacent to all bodies of water, including streams, storm drains, and water-retention ponds to absorb nutrients, slow runoff, and provide wildlife habitat.
+Credit: 3 inches - □ Use native grasses with deep root systems, such as switchgrass, little bluestem, or indiangrass to prevent erosion on slopes along waterways.
+Credit: 2 inches - Do not fertilize within 15 feet of any waterway.
+Credit: 1 inch SUBTRACT 5 inches if fertilizer is applied within 15 feet of waterway.

-Mow Properly / Water Efficiently
+Mow Properly/Water Efficiently

 Here are some quick lawn care facts: Mowing height can affect pesticide use.
 Cool season grasses (fescues, bluegrasses, ryegrasses) naturally go into a semi-dormant state during summer's heat and drought.
 Tall fescue lawns are more drought tolerant than Kentucky bluegrass.
 Conserve water and mimic seasonal patterns by not watering during summer.
-If
+If you feel you must keep your lawn growing during this time by watering, do so only when your lawn and landscape really need the water.
+Limiting watering is key to reducing runoff and maintaining healthy waterways.

-- □ Mow cool season grasses high (3-4 inches) to encourage a deeper, more droughtand pest-tolerant root system.
+- □ Mow cool season grasses high (3-4 inches) to encourage a deeper, more drought- and pest-tolerant root system.
 A higher cut also shades out weeds.
 Remove no more than a third of the grass blade when you mow.
 Credit: 2 inches - Use a reel (push) mower that mows 3-4 inches high.
 Credit: 1 inch - □ Maintain lawn equipment in good condition.
 Well-tuned engines are more efficient and emit less pollution.
 Credit: 1 inch